-You will need to give notice of work to a tree is it has a Tree Preservation Order or is in a conservation area.
+You will need to give notice of work to a tree if it has a Tree Preservation Order (TPO) or is in a conservation area.

 A TPO is made by the Local Planning Authority to protect trees or woodlands against damage.
 If you're planning to carry out works to a protected tree you need to get permission from us.

-If you need specific information about a Tree Preservation Order, contact our Forestry and Landscape Officer on 01993 861662
+If you need specific information about a Tree Preservation Order, please contact Planning Services on email@example.com or 01993 861420.

 Trees in Conservation Areas

 Many of the historic towns and villages in West Oxfordshire have a distinctive character which needs special protection so they have been named as conservation areas.
 Trees in conservation areas have special provision as well as buildings and development.

 If you are planning to carry out work to a tree in a conservation area you are required by law to give us six weeks notice unless an exemption applies.
 This is so we can consider whether a Tree Preservation Order should be made to protect the trees.
 It is a criminal offence to prune, fell or damage a tree in a conservation area without giving us notice.